Investment Area: Data to Support Risk Threshold Criteria |

 This project is examining TTS in aquatic turtles and will potentially provide the initial sound exposure levels that induce these temporary threshold shifts.
 Resulting data could improve estimates of noise impacts to both freshwater and sea turtles and guide the development of a TTS study with sea turtles.

-Behavioral Assessment of Auditory Sensitivity in Hawaiian Monk Seals (Project #LMR-32)
+Behavioral Assessment of Auditory Sensitivity in Hawaiian Monk Seals (Project #LMR-32) ACTIVE

 Principal Investigator: Colleen Reichmuth